World Housing turns four years old!

 The Transformation of Steung Meanchey

-In March, the World Housing team travelled to Cambodia to celebrate the opening of The Divine Community and the transformation of the Steung Meanchey slum with Cambodian Children’s Fund, our local home building partner.
+In March, the World Housing team traveled to Cambodia to celebrate the opening of The Divine Community and the transformation of the Steung Meanchey slum with Cambodian Children’s Fund, our local home building partner.
 When we met Scott Neeson (Founder of Cambodia Children’s Fund) four years ago, he inspired us to join his vision for Steung Meanchey, explaining the need for housing as the final piece of the puzzle to create real impact in the community.
 This partnership was a perfect fit from day one and together we have gifted 461 homes to families in need, housing more than 2,500 people.

 The transformation of Steung Meanchey could not have been possible without the support of Ian Gillespie and Westbank’s Vancouver House, the world’s first one for one condominium high rise.
 Thanks to Ian’s commitment, 375 homes were funded, built and gifted to families over the past 3 years.
 See every Westbank World Housing home on Google Maps here.